rushiiMachine/osu-safe/README.md

 ## Details

-Once the driver has been loaded, it will listen to all processes to find one named `osu!.exe`, verify it is osu!stable, and then block any JPG and PNG files from having a file handle opened to them if they are located inside the `Songs` folder.
+Once the driver has been loaded, it will listen to all file handle opens and find any from a process named `osu!.exe`, and if the file is inside the `Songs` folder while being a JPG or PNG, it blocks access to the file.

-The advantage of this is that you do not need to alter the map files, or do mass file renames every single time you want to disable backgrounds, which is error-prone and very slow.
+The advantage of this is that you do not need to alter any map files, or do mass file renames every single time you want to disable backgrounds, which is error-prone and very slow with thousands of maps.